Noa808/SuriBeast/README.md

 # SuriBeast
-A linux daemon for automating an adaptive firewall via suricata.
+A two-part linux daemon for automating an adaptive firewall via suricata.

 This repository will contain the following: Code for the suricata traffic analysis and firewall creation, necessary files for rule creation and notation, and an explanation of how it works & how you may further optomize this for yourself.